utshomax/postman-docs/src/pages/docs/administration/billing.md

 Before your Auto-Flex billing cycle renews, all Billing and Admin team members receive a notification about any new users you added during that time period.

-> Annual plans receive a notification two weeks before their quarterly cycle renews, and monthly plans receive a notification one week before their monthly cycle renews.
+> Shortly before the applicable billing date, users with Billing or Admin roles will receive a notification that reflects the number of added Users during that monthly or quarterly cycle.

 You can use this reminder to make any necessary changes to your team before the end of your current Auto-Flex cycle, when you will be billed for any newly added users.